DAY 1 - Start Sydney

 Cameras at the ready!
 We have all day today to explore the breathtaking beauty of the surrounding National Park.
 You'll have the option to see the unique terrain of the Northern Territory from the sky, gliding over the strikingly different landscapes on a scenic flight.
-We'll also get to enjoy an included Sunset Yellow Waters cruise this evening, while learning why this region is so important to the local Aboriginal people.
+You can then opt into a Sunset Yellow Waters cruise this evening, while learning why this region is so important to the local indigenous people.

 DAY 20 - Kakadu National Park to Katherine Gorge